file-format/Products/content/en/audio/go/goaudio/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title">Getting Started with GoAudio</h2>
-<p>TThe recommended way to unioffice into your project is by using GitHub.
+<p>The recommended way to get GoAudio in your project is by using GitHub.
 Please use the following command for a smooth installation.</p>
 {{< /SinglePage/PageBody/features/text >}}

 {{< SinglePage/PageBody/features/code >}}